 Before I continue my Verge coin predictions guide, I just wanted to remind you that all of the views that I have expressed are my own opinion.
 There is no guarantee that any of it will come true, so please remember to do your own research before you make an investment.

-Overall, I am somewhere in the middle with Verge, as I think it has both good points and bad points.
-Firstly, the strong growth of privacy coins in general has been really impressive, with the likes of Monero, ZCash, Dash and Verge now very popular with the cryptocurrency community.
+Overall, I am somewhere in the middle with the Verge, as I think it has both good points and bad points.
+Firstly, the strong growth of privacy coins, in general, has been really impressive, with the likes of Monero, ZCash, Dash and Verge now very popular with the cryptocurrency community.

 In the original Bitcoin white paper, the creator spoke about it being an anonymous cryptocurrency, however, Verge is much more private.
-As I mentioned earlier, Verge is also much faster and more scalable than Bitcoin.
+As I mentioned earlier, the Verge is also much faster and more scalable than Bitcoin.
 It is also much cheaper to send a transaction too.
-These characteristics make Verge more suitable that Bitcoin as a global payments system.
+These characteristics make the Verge more suitable that Bitcoin as a global payment system.

-2018 could be an interesting year for the price of Verge for two reasons.
-Firstly, the partnership they have formed with TokenPay could increase demand for XVG, as TokenPay claim they are going to release a debit that can be funded with Verge.
+2020 could be an interesting year for the price of Verge for two reasons.
+Firstly, the partnership they have formed with TokenPay could increase demand for XVG, as TokenPay claims they are going to release a debt that can be funded with Verge.

 Although it is unclear whether the card will be issued by Visa or MasterCard, the card will allow people from anywhere in the world to spend their Verge coins easily.
 This will create extra demand for XVG, which of course will increase its value.

 The second reason I think the Verge could be a good investment and the Verge price prediction could be positive is that they could become the first privacy coin to facilitate smart contract technology.
 Although the team has been working on their Rootstock protocol for some time now, it could boost the price of XVG if it is released successfully.

 However, there are also some reasons that make me think Verge is a bad investment.
 The first being the fact that the founder of Verge still decides to remain anonymous.